mclaughlin-thomas/AI-aStar-Search/README.md

 -If the visuals from pygame struggle to load, you can dissable the grid lines on lines 213, 217,219,224,229, and 245.
 This WILL result in the gridlines going away.

 INSTRUCTIONS:
--Install pygame and all other dependencies
+- Install pygame and all other dependencies
--Run
+- Run
--Input width and height for state space (remember, must be the same height and width) -Let the state space be created.
-(All nodes default path cost of 1) -View popout window and watch A* in action
+- Let the state space be created.
+(All nodes default path cost of 1)
+- View popout window and watch A* in action

 INTERPRET DATA:
 -You can view the pygame popout to see in realtime how the algorithm works
       - You can slow down the progression of the algorithm by increasing the sleep on line 235 -In the terminal you can see the current node, neighbors/adjacent states it is aware of from the current state, and the shortest path.

-BENCHMARKING:
-- Time was calculated using the python time library
-- Memory was calcualted using the python tracemalloc library

-DATASET:
-- Data set contains 2 replicates of each measurement averaged
-- NO WALLS

-          -Euclidean no diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-          -Manhattan no diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-        -Euclidean diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-        -Manhattan diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
--WALLS (10%)

-        -Euclidean diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-              -90250000 states
-        -Manhattan diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-              -90250000 states
-        -Euclidean no diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-              -90250000 states
-        -Manhattan no diagonal-
-              -100 states
-              -10000 states
-              -1000000 states
-              -4000000 states
-              -90250000 states